xuezc/LRSD-TNNSR/README.md

 The folder "LRSD-TNNSR" contains the codes for the following three sub-folders:-

-synthetic data: contains the experiments of the synthetic data you can run "demo.m" to achieve the result of an example.
+1. synthetic data: contains the experiments of the synthetic data, you can run "demo.m" to achieve the result of an example.

-face image shadow removal: contains the experiments of the face image shadow removal you can run "demo.m" to achieve the result of an example.
+2. face image shadow removal: contains the experiments of the face image shadow removal, you can run "demo.m" to achieve the result of an example.

-video background subtraction: contains the experiments of the video background subtraction you can run "demo.m" to achieve the result of an example.
+3. video background subtraction: contains the experiments of the video background subtraction, you can run "demo.m" to achieve the result of an example.

 References:
 Z. Xue, J. Dong, Y. Zhao, C. Liu, and R. Chellali,"Low-rank and Sparse Matrix Decomposition via the Truncated Nuclear Norm and a Sparse Regularizer,